Motiram Bhatta: Return to Kathmandu

-He alongside Nara Dev Pandey, Laxmi Dutta Panta, Gopi Nath Lohani, Bhoj Raj Pandey and other friends and acquaintances started a group in Kathmandu called Mitra Mandali, inspired by his group in Benaras.
+He, alongside Nara Dev Pandey, Laxmi Dutta Panta, Gopi Nath Lohani, Bhoj Raj Pandey and other friends and acquaintances, started a group in Kathmandu called Mitra Mandali, inspired by his group in Benaras.
 The group was responsible for the creation and promotion of Nepali poetry.
 Bhatta studied in Durbar High School in Kathmandu.
 He was friends with Chandra Shumsher JBR and Dev Shumsher JBR at school.
-The liberal views of Dev Shumsher is said to be influenced by Bhatta.
+The liberal views of Dev Shumsher are said to have been influenced by Bhatta.
 For his higher education, he decided to go to Calcutta.